pingcap/docs-tidb-operator/en/enable-admission-webhook.md

         pingcapResources: false
     ```

     For example, regarding `TidbCluster` resources, the admission controller for TiDB Operator resources validation checks the required fields of the `spec` field.
-When you create or update `TidbCluster`, If the check is not passed because the `spec.pd.image` filed and the `spec.pd.baseImage` field are not defined at the same time, this admission controller refuses the request.
+When you create or update `TidbCluster`, if the check is not passed (for example, neither of the `spec.pd.image` filed and the `spec.pd.baseImage` field are defined), this admission controller refuses the request.

 4. Admission controller for Pod modification

     The admission controller for Pod modification supports the hotspot scheduling of TiKV in the auto-scaling scenario.
 To [enable TidbCluster auto-scaling](enable-tidb-cluster-auto-scaling.md), you need to enable this controller.
 The component is enabled by default if the admission controller is enabled.

     ```yaml
     admissionWebhook: